 There is also the Solidarity surcharge – it is 5.5% of the assessment basis and is supposed to help for the reunification of Germany.

-Top cities to live in Germany
+Best cities to live in Germany

 Berlin

 In addition to the complicated work permissions for some, the rental market is expensive and challenging.
 Finding a place to live in Berlin starts by searching for flats and houses online.
 Real estate agents require a lot of information from potential tenants before closing a deal.
 The more information you share with the German real estate agents, the easier it will be for you to find accommodation.
-A working contract is a must as proof of financial stability when searching for a place for living in Berlin.
+A working contract is a must as proof of financial stability when searching for a place to live in Berlin.
 It’s a huge advantage when the contract is for an unlimited period.

 Munich

 According to the Immigrant Spirit’s article, in terms of standard of living, Munich ranks 2 among all cities and countries.
 Surprisingly, Berlin falls behind at rank 224.
 However, it is also the most expensive city to live in Germany.
 The city is popular with Brit expats for many reasons.
-There are nearby universities, an abundance of professional development and growth, breathtaking architecture, and rich culture.
+There are nearby universities, an abundance of professional development and growth, breathtaking architecture, and a rich culture.
 Also, Oktoberfest is held in Munich.

 The city also has low crime and poverty rates.
 It also has the most hours of sunshine in the country, so if you’re looking for a sunnier city, Munich is ideal for you.